CFD Indicators For Setting Stop losses In CFD

 Fibonacci retracement level 61.8% - Fibonacci Indicator

-Support and Resistance Levels Lines
+Support & Resistance Levels Lines

-Support and resistance levels can be used to set stop loss levels where the stop loss orders are set just above or below the support or resistance.
+Support and resistance levels can be used to set stop loss levels where the stop loss cfd orders are set just above or below the support or resistance.